awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotmanagednodegroups/selecting_instance_types.md

  - `--dry-run` option help us skip nodegroup creation and instead generate a ClusterConfig for review.

+The main benefit of using Instance Selector is that the selected instances will only include instances matching your selection and supported by EKS (in the region of choice).
 You can run `eksctl create nodegroup --help` to understand how you could use the above options for selecting instances that match your workload requirements.
 For the purpose of this workshop we need to first get a group of instances that meet the 4vCPUs and 16GB of RAM.
 Run the following command to get the list of instances.

 ```bash
 eksctl create nodegroup \